 I once described the band Bad Company to a friend as “generic classic rock,” and he didn’t really understand, since he had never listened to classic rock and didn’t have a deep knowledge of pop music at the time.
 “How can something be ‘generic classic rock’?” he asked.
 Unfortunately, there are such artists — Boston, Van Halen, Bon Jovi, Foreigner, Styx, and Journey, to name a handful — that may sound like Zeppelin, Sabbath, or (’70s) Aerosmith in a general sense, but have mostly pretty mediocre songs.
 These bands turn up on the radio all the time, and though they may be from the album rock era that still comprises much of the classic rock core even today, they are hardly representative of the best of that era.
 (Indeed, frequently the bands I mentioned are today labeled “corporate rock.”)
 Commercial radio is shallow by nature, obviously — even the stations that aren’t pushing new music to the masses only stick to what’s popular — but classic rock radio misrepresents itself; there’s so much more to the album rock of the late ’60s, ’70s, and early ’80s than what has been canonized under the tag of “classic rock” in retrospect.

-Of course, if you followed the link I just provided, you’ll see that there is no Zeppelin or Sabbath on that list at all.
-They instead form the core of a hard rock/heavy metal list — and legacy-wise for the two bands, that may just be better.
+Of course, Zeppelin or Sabbath may be album rock but they are remembered much more so for forming the core of hard rock and heavy metal — and legacy-wise for the two bands, that may just be better.
 But give Sabbath’s debut a listen today and you won’t find much in the way of metal, at least in the way it evolved decades later.
 The famous title track that leads things off, for instance, is so simple and so slow that it’s difficult to comprehend that it’s the genesis of a genre where speed and technical virtuosity are today considered paramount.
 Furthermore, the playing across the entire record is just loose — in fact, if Black Sabbath has a flaw, it’s that Tony Iommi’s marathon guitar soloing in the closing stretch runs out of steam in the final minutes and could have used some tightening.
 But it reflects how the album was recorded: in a day.
 As in, the entire album was recorded in one day, during one 12-hour session, on October 16, 1969.

 If the album isn’t totally refined, it’s certainly because of this.
 However, the songs benefited from a lengthy gestation period and were already worked out by the time the band strolled into the studio, so even if the final recordings lack refinement, the songs are solid.
 Even if stretches (particularly near the end) are less than perfect, they are at least alive and interesting — and possibly are so because of the imperfections.
 What you hear during Black Sabbath is a band exploring new territory; others had ventured into new areas in hard rock, but only Sabbath mined a sound that would become heavy metal.
 So much of what winds up on the album is due to circumstances: the band is comprised of four lads from the Birmingham, England, area of Aston, which is by all accounts a miserable place (or at least was when they were growing up).
 Lyrically, the band explores dark, fantastical themes, undoubtedly influenced by their dreary surroundings in post-WWII Birmingham, which had been significantly damaged by German bombing runs and was in a state of industrial rebuild throughout the band members’ childhoods.